near/docs/docs/develop/contracts/js/quickstart.md

 ''
 ```

-Your contract is now finished and you've learned how to interact with it using the NEAR-CLI!
+Congratulations!
+You've just successfully created a new smart contract from scratch, deployed it to the blockchain, and made a few smart contract calls all while using JavaScript! :tada:

-> Got a question?
+> Got a q🎉uestion?
 > <a href="https://stackoverflow.com/questions/tagged/nearprotocol"> > <h8>Ask it on StackOverflow!</h8></a>